 When a match is being considered, prospective adopters are given the Child Permanence Report and all appropriate written information about the child, their background and assessed needs.
-This report will include details of any proposal for contact, or exchange of information through the contact service with the birth family that will operate once the child is adopted.
+This report will include details of any proposal for contact, or exchange of information through the post/letterbox system with the birth family that will operate once the child is adopted.